 Some influential farmer lobbies including the Committee Of Professional Agricultural Organization (COPA) want the agricultural policy to be streamlined.
 They want it to be done in the next budget review which will see its completion by end of the year 2017.
 Environmentalists also want it to be more environmentally accountable.
 These Wicked Pictures discounts demands are growing as Brexit and the weak eurozone are depleting EU reserves.
 The allocation protests are already reaching a high pitch.

-Martin Merrild, CEO of Copa said that CAP needs improvement not a reform.
+Martin Merrild, CEO of Copa said that CAP needs improvement, not reform.
 He said that farmers should invest in new technologies to promote a cleaner environment instead of using direct subsidies to fight climate change.
 On the other hand, Agriculture Commissioner Phil Hogan calls for an environmentally sensitive CAP.
 Agricultural Co-operation in the European Union under the leadership of Thomas Magnusson vowed to block any attempts of cutting down subsidies.
-He pointed out that there are many agricultural challenges which can be addressed by Common Agricultural Policy.
+He pointed out that there are many agricultural challenges that can be addressed by Common Agricultural Policy.